Sunday, August 21, 2022

 Market Price

-If you want the market price of an item, the cost calucaltion based on labor and material does not factor in profit margin on top of the labor for the trader (for goods that are imported) and merchant, each of which likely would apply 30% onto the costs if not more.
+If you want the market price of an item, the cost calculation based on labor and material does not factor in profit margin on top of the labor for the trader (for goods that are imported) and merchant, each of which likely would apply 30% onto the costs if not more.
 The economy in the game does not really work anyways, with all trade goods costing the same everywhere, so no profit can be made on them, and nobody would trade them.

 Spyglass.
 In medieval times lenses were made from gemstones, typically beryllium, which might explain the high material cost.
 If we did not know the spyglass cost, and would estimate it would take about a month (30 days) to grind and polish the lenses and manufacture the precision housing, we would be at 60 gp labor, or 120 gp total cost.
 Chrysoberyl according to the DMG p.
 134 cost 100 gp per gem.
 Because they are a special, costly material, we add them on top, which gives us a total of 320 gp.
-This still would be 3x lower than the PHB, but seems to be a more reasonable in-game price for a spyglass.
+This still would be 3x lower than the PHB, and seems to be a more reasonable in-game price for a spyglass.

 Conclusion